-hereditary diseases, like polycystic kidney disease, are the most common causes of CKD.
-Frequent
+diseases found in families, such as polycystic kidney disease, are the most common causes of CKD in children.

 What are common symptoms of CKD in children?

 CKD is often not associated with symptoms in the early stages.
 But as CKD gets worse, symptoms in children may include: